yuki-yano/vde-layout/README.md

 - `vde-layout list` – Show available presets with descriptions.
 - `vde-layout dev --dry-run` – Display the tmux steps without executing them.
 - `vde-layout dev --verbose` – Print informational logs, including resolved presets and plan details.
+- `vde-layout dev --current-window` – Reuse the current tmux window after confirming that other panes can be closed.
+- `vde-layout dev --new-window` – Force creation of a new tmux window even when presets or defaults request reuse.
 - `vde-layout --config /path/to/layout.yml` – Load presets from a specific file.
 - `vde-layout --help` – Show usage.
 - `vde-layout --version` / `vde-layout -v` – Print package version (`-V` is kept for compatibility).